wwallach95/mod1-case-study-eda/README.md

 # Deliverables
-* 6 Questions
+* 3 Questions
-    * The first 3 questions will be using the `googleplaystore.csv` file
+    * The first 2 questions will be using the `googleplaystore.csv` file
-    * Questions 4-6 are to be chosen by your team.
+    * Question 3 are to be chosen by your team.
 * Each question must have
     * Clear concrete answers
     * A visualization supporting your conclusion